 You've probably already guessed why – it is important to know precisely what you are putting into your body.
 Processed foods are damaging to the body and often filled with artificial ingredients, trans fats, allergens, and hidden sugars.
 In other words, stay away from highly processed foods.
 For health reasons and weight-loss reasons, we recommend that you minimize the intake of highly processed foods.
 By learning how to read labels, you can easily avoid selecting processed food items, and thus make your day-to-day diet significantly healthier.

 First of all, you should remember where you come from.
 Remember that you originally wanted to lose weight, and take a moment to appreciate that you now have reached the point where your new goal is to maintain your weight.
-Every time you reach a goal, we recommend that you always create new goals.
+Every time you reach a goal, we recommend that you always create new SMART goals.
 These goals will help you stay motivated and focused.
 This will, in turn, help you keep from reverting to the old habits and thus maintain your great new weight.

 4. Include Cheat Meals